marwonline/capacitor-share-target/README.md

 ### Android

-To use the pluign on Android, you must register it in `MainActivity.java`.
+To use the plugin on Android, you must register it in `MainActivity.java`.
 ```java
 // Other imports...
 import com.webviewOverlay.plugin.WebviewOverlayPlugin;